Bedazzled (2000 film): Production

 In April 1997, it was reported that Harold Ramis would write, direct, and co-produce a remake of the 1967 film Bedazzled for 20th Century Fox with the approval of the original film's director Stanley Donen, who jointly owned the rights with Fox.
 In January 1998, Larry Gelbart joined to co-write the script, which, unlike the original film, would feature a female Devil.
 In November 1999, it was reported that Brendan Fraser dropped out of The Wedding Planner to play the lead role in Bedazzled for $10 million, with Fox enthusiastic on working with Fraser again after Monkeybone.
 In January 2000, Elizabeth Hurley and Frances O'Connor joined the film as co-stars.

 Release

 Home media

 In the United States, Bedazzled was released on DVD and VHS on March 13, 2001, by 20th Century Fox Home Entertainment.
+The DVD version of the film is THX certified and features Nuon technology, which can only be used on Nuon-enhanced DVD players.
+These Nuon features include viddies, hyper slides and various zoom points during the film.
+There are four different main menus themed to rich, famous, intelligent and sensitive.
+Bonus features on the DVD are extended scenes, an audio commentary, an HBO special, The Making of Bedazzled, behind-the-scenes footage, theatrical trailers, TV spots, galleries, Bedazzling designs, scoring sessions and more.

 Reception

 Box office

-The film did reasonably well at the box office.
-It topped British box office sales when it debuted in the UK during the weekend of 10 November 2000, and finished at #2 on its American opening weekend behind the surprise smash hit Meet the Parents.
+Bedazzled did reasonably well at the box office.
+It topped British box office sales ahead of What Lies Beneath when it debuted in the UK during the weekend of 10 November 2000, and finished at #2 on its American opening weekend behind the surprise smash hit Meet the Parents.